isonaj/anthonyison.com/blog/posts/2019-01-08-creating-a-blog-with-ghost.md

 - ghost
 - azure
 ---
 There seems to come a time in a software developer's life where you look at creating a blog.
 It's that time for me.
-I want a place where I can write up some of my experiments for later reference, and if that can help others along the way, all the better!
+I want a place where I can write up some of my experiments for later reference<!-- more -->, and if that can help others along the way, all the better!

 ## Considerations
 1. I don't want to pay anything.
 I really don't want to break the bank with this project.
 If I can pay nothing, I will.
 This puts [Azure](https://azure.com) squarely in the front seat because I have $70 a month to spend there.